shahzainshafique/netsuite-log-search/README.md

 ## 🚧 Project Status

 > **Status:** 🚧 Work in Progress
-> We’re still building this.
+> I'm still building this.
 Expect things to break, shift, and evolve quickly!